Kitchen Renovation Planning for Toronto Homeowners — 2026 Guide

 Construction Timelines

-Moving plumbing or removing load-bearing walls significantly extends the timeline due to mandatory permitting and sequential municipal inspections.
+Moving plumbing or removing load-bearing walls extends the schedule due to mandatory permitting and sequential municipal inspections.

 Planning Tips